mahmoud/sedimental/entries/harping.md

 granted.

 Nature doesn't need Coleridge's fizzly passions.
-On the modern Internet, we find Wikipedia stuck between poets and profits, neither
+On the modern Internet, we find Wikipedia stuck between poets and profits.

 Wikipedia's openness allows occasional vandalism, and the openness complements this with allowances for administrative automation to